 The best IFISA for you is likely to be one that lets you invest into something you’re interested in, while also potentially earning you a high return.
 There are multiple types of IFISA - property, SME, green energy, consumer lending - meaning you have plenty of choice when it comes to deciding where to invest.

 Though IFISAs generally have a mid-high risk profile - where your capital is at risk and returns are not guaranteed - the risks will vary depending on what asset(s) you decide to hold in your IFISA, as will the rates of return.

 Let’s start with property, which is typically one of the most popular asset classes with experienced investors because of its tried and tested ability to generate attractive returns.
 Investing into a fixed term property bond with your IFISA gives developers of residential or commercial property an alternative way of financing their development efforts.
 This is particularly necessary after the 2007/08 financial recession caused banks to scale back the funding they offer to regional builders in particular.

-Property bonds can often be asset-backed, meaning your investment is secured against an asset - such as the property your funds are being used to develop - that you’re able to sell if anything was to go wrong (for example, if the borrower was to default of their loan).
+Property bonds can often be asset-backed, meaning your investment is secured against an asset - such as the property your funds are being used to develop - that is able to be sold if anything was to go wrong (for example, if the borrower was to default of their loan).
 While this doesn’t rid the investment of risk entirely, it does add an extra layer of protection, and can be a comforting factor for many investors.